 She then remembered she had her menstruation.
 She decided to take her napkin off and blood started pouring out.
 She then claimed she had a miscarriage.
 She was examined by a foreign doctor who said that her cervix is closed and that she does not seem to be pregnant.
 She answered that maybe it is an ectopic pregnancy.
 They were then given a flight to Cebu for treatment.

 When they reached Cebu, they rode a taxi going to Fooda to buy some medicine.
 When the taxi driver knew they were from Tacloban, they were not asked to pay.
-When the cashier also knew they were from Tacloban, they were given free medicine and her children were even given Php100.
+When the cashier also knew they were from Tacloban, they were given free medicine and her children were given Php100 each.
 They went to ABS-CBN in Jagobiao to ask for relief goods.
 The parent presented an ID to confirm they are from Tacloban.
 ABS-CBN told them to get as much relief goods as they can.
 They were very grateful for all these wonderful people.

-Some also shared that they decided to leave for Cebu because they can never really get any relief goods there.
+Some also shared that they decided to leave for Cebu because they can never really get any relief goods in Tacloban.
 Distributions are mostly done on the airport so some of them would have to walk for, like, 12km.
 Once they are there, there are also a few "big" guys who brings balisong and keeps pushing people away.
 In the end, they just go home empty-handed while some are bringing lots with them.
 They then concluded that in order to survive there, one has to be stronger than anyone else.

 They even wondered why people were stealing televisions, laptops and refrigerators.
 These things are pretty useless now since they don't even have electricity.